edgedelta/docs/docs/configuration/inputs.md

 ## Kubernetes Events

-This input type collects Kubernetes events (namespace independent) and sends these events to the Edge Delta backend.
-These events can be visualized on the [Insights](https://admin.edgedelta.com/insights) page.
+This input type collects Kubernetes events (namespace independent) and sends these events to the Edge Delta backend, which can be configured to display in the Edge Delta Admin portal, specifically in the **Insights** page.

 > **Note**
 >
-> > The Kubernetes pod metric collection requires an agent leader election mechanism to be enabled because only 1 agent collects the metrics from cluster.
+> The Kubernetes pod metric collection requires an agent leader election mechanism to be enabled because only 1 agent collects the metrics from cluster.
 > This mechanism is already enabled in the default agent deployment command via `ED_LEADER_ELECTION_ENABLED=1`.

 Review the following example: